-Event: Southern regional breakfast briefings for care sector investors, operators and managers
+Event: Southern regional breakfast briefing for care sector investors, operators and managers

 Join us with Quantuma and Christie & Co for an informal update and Q&A looking at tackling current issues facing the care sector.